 The disadvantage of Flexcut Whittlin’ Jack

-- Opening and closing are difficult for blades
+- Opening and closing are difficult for the blades

-Look no further for a single-bladed folding pocket knife for whittling/carving.
-The Master carver Pocket Whittler II Folding Knife is the best you can get at a reasonable price.
-It is designed in such a way that it folds up small enough to fit in a pocket.
+Look no further for a single-bladed folding pocket knife for whittling or carving.
+The Master Carver Pocket Whittler II Folding Knife is the best you can get at a reasonable price.
+It is designed so that it folds up small enough to fit in a pocket.

-It has a very attractive handle with well-grounded screws for added comfort and smoothness.
+It has a beautiful handle with well-grounded screws for added comfort and smoothness.
 In addition, the handle is longer to improve hand grip.
 The four fingers fit comfortably on the handle.
-The blade is of good size and made of High Carbon Stainless Steel, which means it will stay sharper for longer and will be less prone to wear.
+The blade is of a good size and made of high-carbon stainless steel, so it will stay sharper for longer and less susceptible to wear.

 The blade is V-grind for easy re-sharpening, but it is well-sharpened, and the lock mechanism works flawlessly with no wiggling while the blade is open.
 However, if you require a razor-sharp edge, the blade should be lightly honed before use.